EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Problem Set Logistics

-**Release**: Problem sets will typically be released on Monday.
+**Release**: Problem sets will typically be released on Friday.
 We will also announce on Ed when problem sets are released.

 **Submission**: Problem sets will be due the following **Friday at 11:59pm, with a two-day grace period until Sunday at 11:59pm (see the grace period section below)** (you have **one week** to complete the assignment).